 Why so little?
 Because it’s my intention to make it accessible to people all around the world, no matter what your sexual orientation, gender expression, how you do your relationships or where you live.
 It’s my intention to make this a no-brainer for you, so we can get rid of the Good Girl, for good.
 I’m confident will be one of the smartest investments you could make in yourself.

-The next class starts July 15, 2014, but you can start getting access to the Living Room NOW.
-Calls will be on Tuesdays at 6pm PT / 9pm ET.
-The course is entirely virtual, so you can take it from anywhere, and all the calls are recorded for your repeat listening pleasure.
+The next class starts March 4, 2015, but you can start getting access to the Living Room NOW.
+Calls will be on Wednesdays at 6pm PT / 9pm ET.
+The course is entirely virtual, so you can take it from anywhere, and all calls are recorded for your repeat listening pleasure.

 What happens after I sign up?